MFFLM

 All three components must be done in four years, while the Part 1 pass result is still valid, otherwise that module will need to be done again.
 If a first-time candidate fails the SAQ and passes the OSCE/OSPE (and vice-versa), that pass will also be valid as long as the Part 1 successful result is valid.

-Success in it allows the use of the postnominal MFFLM and allows the candidate to apply to become a Member of our Faculty.
+Success in it allows the candidate to apply to become a Member of our Faculty and to use the postnominal MFFLM.

 The Part 1 has a one-paper format consisting of 150 best-of-five multiple-choice questions to be completed within three hours.
 Candidates are tested on a wide range of topics in Legal Medicine as set out in the published syllabus (see below).